zheland/try-specialize/README.md

 try-specialize = "0.1.0"
 ```

-Then, in most cases, it will be enough to use [`TrySpecialize`] trait
+Then, you can use [`TrySpecialize`] trait methods like
-methods like [`TrySpecialize::try_specialize`],
-[`TrySpecialize::try_specialize_ref`] and
+[`TrySpecialize::try_specialize`], [`TrySpecialize::try_specialize_ref`] and
 [`TrySpecialize::try_specialize_static`].
-If you want to check the
+To check the possibility of
-possibility of specialization in advance and then use it infallibly multiple
+specialization in advance and use it infallibly multiple times, including
-times including using reversed or mapped specialization, check
-[`Specialization`] struct methods.
+reversed or mapped specialization, use [`Specialization`] struct methods.

-Note that even in expression position, unlike casting, [subtyping], and
+Note that unlike casting, [subtyping], and [coercion], specialization does
-[coercion], specialization does not alter the underlying type or its data.
+not alter the underlying type or data.
+It merely qualifies the underlying
-It only qualifies the underlying types of generics.
-Specialization from a
+types of generics, succeeding only when the underlying types of `T1` and
-generic type `T1` to another generic type `T2` succeeds only when the
-underlying types of T1 and T2 are equal.
+`T2` are equal.

 ## Examples